kanisterio/kanister/design/progress-tracking.md

 ### Changes To API

-The blueprint's overall progress will be reported under the new `status.progress` field.
-The progress of each phase will be included in the phase's subsection as `status.actions[*].phases[*].progess`.
+An action overall progress will be reported under the new `status.progress` field of the `ActionSet` resource.
+The progress of each phase will be included in the phase's subsection as `status.actions[*].phases[*].progress`.

 For example,